b-turchyn/g-man/README.md

 ====

 * Mount the other games into Garry's Mod.
-* Automatically install Prop Hunt.
+* Automatically install Prop Hunt (because Prop Hunt is awesome).
-* Accept parameters for things such as passwords, game modes, map, etc.

 Warranty
 ========